MapleHackersoff/DiscordHaxx-1.9/README.md

-# README
-This file is created by iLinked, not by me.
 # About
 OpenDiscordHaxx is an opensource version of my raidbot 'DiscordHaxx' that was released about half a year ago.<br>
 This raidbot is powered by Anarchy (https://github.com/iLinked1337/Anarchy DELETED), which is a powerful API wrapper that specializes in selfbots of all sorts.<br>